 FLORES & PRATS, ARCHS is an architecture studio based in Barcelona.

-Established in 1998 by Eva Prats and Ricardo Flores, it combines design and constructive practice with intense academic activity.
+Established in 1998 by Ricardo Flores and Eva Prats, Flores & Prats combine design and constructive practice with intense academic activity.
 After their experience at Enric Miralles’ studio, Ricardo Flores and Eva Prats developed a career where research is always linked to the responsibility to make and build, giving importance to the possibilities of public interpretations and critical views that the built work reveals as part of this research process.

 Their projects, most of which are the result of open competitions, have investigated in fields such as rehabilitation, social housing, or urban public spaces and neighbourhood participation.
-But the office has also developed mobile or portable projects, has experimented with the use of film to document the architecture, or the most recent menus of edible architecture developed for the exhibitions of its work in Barcelona and Copenhagen.
+The office has also developed mobile or portable projects, has experimented with the use of film to document architecture, and with menus of edible architecture such as those developed for the exhibitions of its work in Barcelona and Copenhagen.

 They participate internationally in cultural events, most recently in the Works + Words Biennale in Copenhagen (2019), Bienal de Arquitetura de São Paulo (2019), and as keynote speakers of the Bucharest Triennale (2019).
-They have taken part in congresses such as the Ultzama Campus 2017, IX Congress DO.CO.MO.MO Iberian (2016), and have been juries for the Competition for the new building of the Technical School of Architecture (ETSAE) in Cartagena (2017), III Ibero-American Biennial of Academic Architecture in Cuenca (2017), Islands of Arts (IOA) Venice (2016), FAD International Awards 2013, XVIII Pan-American Architecture Biennial of Quito (2012), and the VIII AJAC Awards Competition for Young Architects (2012).
+They have taken part in congresses such as the Ultzama Campus 2017, IX Congress DO.CO.MO.MO Iberian (2016), and have been part of juries for the Competition for the new building of the Technical School of Architecture (ETSAE) in Cartagena (2017), III Ibero-American Biennial of Academic Architecture in Cuenca (2017), Islands of Arts (IOA) Venice (2016), FAD International Awards 2013, XVIII Pan-American Architecture Biennial of Quito (2012), and the VIII AJAC Awards Competition for Young Architects (2012).

 They have been Invited Professors at the Arizona State University in Phoenix, Royal Academy of Copenhagen, Newcastle University at the UK, Mackintosh School in Glasgow, University of Sydney, Curtin University of Technology in Perth, University of New South Wales, Facoltà di Architettura di Roma “La Sapienza”, ETSA of Barcelona and Facultad de Arquitectura de Buenos Aires; and have also coordinated student workshops with Enric Miralles, John Hejduk, Juan Navarro Baldeweg, Cedric Price and Clorindo Testa.

-The projects of the office have been exhibited in monographic (Royal Danish Academy of Fine Arts and Leth & Gori Storefront in Copenhagen, COAC of Barcelona and Castello Chiaramonte in Sicily) and collective exhibitions (Works + Words Biennale in Copenhagen, Biennale di Venezia, Berlage Institut in Rotterdam, Architekturzentrum Wien, Swiss Architecture Museum in Basel, Deutsches Architekturmuseum in Frankfurt am Main, the Royal Academy of Arts in London, the Arkitekturmuseet of Stockholm and the Cité de l’Architecture & du Patrimoine-Palais de Chaillot, Paris).
+The projects of the office have been exhibited in monographic (Roca Gallery in London, Royal Danish Academy of Fine Arts and Leth & Gori Storefront in Copenhagen, COAC of Barcelona and Castello Chiaramonte in Sicily) and collective exhibitions (Works + Words Biennale in Copenhagen, Biennale di Venezia, Berlage Institut in Rotterdam, Architekturzentrum Wien, Swiss Architecture Museum in Basel, Deutsches Architekturmuseum in Frankfurt am Main, the Royal Academy of Arts in London, the Arkitekturmuseet of Stockholm and the Cité de l’Architecture & du Patrimoine-Palais de Chaillot, Paris).

-In 2014, the Mexican Editorial Arquine has published the first monograph book on their work, Thought by Hand.
-The Architecture of Flores & Prats, which has had two reprints (2016 and 2020), and, in 2017 the new magazine Archives has dedicated its first issue to the work of this office, also reprinted twice (2018 and 2020).
+In 2014, the Mexican Editorial Arquine published the first monograph book on their work, Thought by Hand.
+The Architecture of Flores & Prats, which has had two reprints (2016 and 2020), and, in 2017 the new magazine Archives dedicated its first issue to the work of this office, also reprinted twice (2018 and 2020).

-Moreover, the work of the office has been published nationally and internationally.
-Some of the magazines that have featured Flores & Prats’ work are:
+The work of the office has been published nationally and internationally, including the following:

-a+t magazine (Spain), AD Architectural Digest (Germany), Arquitectura Viva (Spain), Architectural Record (New York), Architectural Review (UK), Architecture Today (UK), Architekt (Prague), Architektur (Austria), Arquine (Mexico), AU (Brasil), Azure Magazine (Canada), C3 magazine (Corea), Casa Brutus (Japan), Casabella (Italy), de Architect (The Netherlands), Detail (Germany), DBZ Deutsche BauZeitschrift (Germany), Domus (Italy), FiO (Austria), Frame (The Netherlands), Icon (UK), Id+c (China), INTERNI (Italy), IOArch (Italy), L’Architecture d’Aujourd’hui (France), Le Carré Bleu feuille internationale d’architecture (France), Metro Society (Philipines), Monument (Australia), ORIS (Croatia), Perspective (Italy), PLOT (Argentina), Quaderns d’arquitectura i urbanisme (Spain), Salon (Ucrania), SD Architecture magazine (Tokyo), Summa+ (Argentina), Tectónica (Spain), The Guardian (UK), The New York Times (US), Wallpaper* magazine (UK), YAPI (Turkey), Yorokobu (Spain), Zeppelin (Romania).
+a+t magazine (Spain), AD Architectural Digest (Germany), Arquitectura Viva (Spain), Architectural Record (New York), Architectural Review (UK), Architecture Today (UK), Architekt (Prague), Architektur (Austria), Arquine (Mexico), AU (Brasil), Azure Magazine (Canada), C3 magazine (Corea), Casa Brutus (Japan), Casabella (Italy), de Architect (The Netherlands), Detail (Germany), DBZ Deutsche BauZeitschrift (Germany), Domus (Italy), El País (Spain), FiO (Austria), Frame (The Netherlands), Icon (UK), Id+c (China), INTERNI (Italy), IOArch (Italy), L’Architecture d’Aujourd’hui (France), La Vanguardia (Spain), Le Carré Bleu feuille internationale d’architecture (France), Le Monde (France), Metro Society (Philipines), Monument (Australia), ORIS (Croatia), Perspective (Italy), PLOT (Argentina), Quaderns d’arquitectura i urbanisme (Spain), Salon (Ucrania), SD Architecture magazine (Tokyo), Summa+ (Argentina), Tectónica (Spain), The Guardian (UK), The New York Times (US), Wallpaper* magazine (UK), YAPI (Turkey), Yorokobu (Spain), Zeppelin (Romania)